National Health Service (England): Structure

 The English NHS is controlled by the UK government through the Department of Health and Social Care (DHSC), which takes political responsibility for the service.
 Resource allocation and oversight was delegated to NHS England, an arms-length body, by the Health and Social Care Act 2012.
 NHS England commissions primary care services (including GPs) and some specialist services, and allocates funding to 211 geographically based clinical commissioning groups (CCGs) across England.
 The CCGs commission most services in their areas, including hospital and community-based healthcare.

+In March 2025, the government announced that NHS England would be abolished, with the provision of NHS services in England instead being managed directly by central government.
+The news was met with both positive comments praising the government for taking action to reduce bureaucracy, and criticism from health unions and think tanks concerned about the quality of NHS services.

-A number of types of organisation are commissioned to provide NHS services, including NHS trusts and private sector companies.
+Several types of organizations are commissioned to provide NHS services, including NHS trusts and private sector companies.
 Many NHS trusts have become NHS foundation trusts, giving them an independent legal status and greater financial freedoms.
 The following types of NHS trusts and foundation trusts provide NHS services in specific areas: